 But unlike the fictional world, the heroes in the real one mutated into the villains: power corrupts and absolute power corrupts absolutely—they weren’t immune.
 They became the very manifestation of what they had fought to purge: greed, corruption, oppression, intolerance and racism.

-But unlike Zimbabwe’s heroes-turned-villain and the many foes the world’s good battle everyday, KITT and Michael never failed me: they were more than just a cool talking car and a dude in an awesome leather jacket.
+But unlike Zimbabwe’s heroes-turned-villain and the many foes the world’s good and kind battle everyday, KITT and Michael never failed me: they were more than just a cool talking car and a dude in an awesome leather jacket.
 Through every rerun, and even the attempted reboots without them, their message and theme was always consistent: be resourceful, fight the good fight to the best of your ability, and never waiver.

 Now I only wish I could afford a Tesla, because that’s the closest thing I’ll ever own capable of doing half of what KITT could.